Dfria/Books-to-Scrape/README.md

   - Use of Pandas DataFrames to convert the data into a .csv.
   - Utilizes Pandas library to convert prices from Euros to USD and ratings/availability columns to number formats.
   - Removes duplicate rows from the dataset.
+  - Stores the clean data in a MySQL localhost database named `bookstoscrape`.

 ## Key Features